Insurance means you pay a little each month in exchange for a lot of protection in the event of a wreck.

-Accident: An incident where your vehicle is damaged by a another vehicle, a fixed object or structure, or leaving the roadway with no other vehicles involved.
+Accident: An incident in which your vehicle is damaged by another vehicle, a fixed object or structure, or by leaving the roadway when no other vehicles are involved.

 Actual Cash Value (ACV): This is the cost to replace your vehicle minus depreciation.
-Mileage, age, and vehicle condition are the 3 biggest drivers of depreciation and cause the ACV of your car to diminish over time.
+Mileage, age, and vehicle condition are the three biggest drivers of depreciation, causing the ACV of your car to diminish over time.
 Insurance companies use this valuation process to determine how much should be paid for your vehicle at the time of a loss.
-Just like you wouldn't pay the brand new price on a car that is 5 years old, an insurance company will not give you the brand new value of your vehicle because it's no longer brand new.

 Agent: A licensed person who helps you find the absolute best rate on your car insurance.
-Agents can be self-employed, work directly for one insurance company, or, as in the case of The Zebra, be licensed to sell the policies of hundreds of different insurance companies, ensuring you save the most on your coverage.
+Agents can be self-employed, work directly for one insurance company, or be licensed to sell policies from many insurance companies, ensuring you save the most on your coverage.

-Automobile Insurance: A deal between you and a company.
-You pay them a set monthly amount.
+Automobile insurance: You pay an insurance company a set monthly amount.
 In return, the company promises to pay for possible future damage, injury, or loss.
-In other words, because you know that statistics say you will have an accident (or two or four) at some point, you pay a small chunk each month to cover them, instead of paying for the whole thing after the fact.
+In other words, because you know that statistics say you will have an accident at some point, you pay to protect against future damages, instead of paying for the whole thing after the fact.

-Bodily Injury: Any physical injury suffered by a person, whether that’s you or the other driver.
-So this isn’t about your auto’s ‘body’ but your own body—you know, the one that craves a nap and ice cream at twenty-minute intervals.
+Bodily injury: Any physical injury suffered by a person, whether that’s you or the other driver.
+So this isn’t about your auto’s ‘body’ but your own body.

-CLUE Report: An official document containing claims information from any of your past insurance providers.
-CLUE is short for Comprehensive Loss Underwriting Exchange and is generally used in conjunction with your MVR to verify the accuracy of the driving history information that you provided.
-These two reports are normally run prior to the company taking payment to start your policy.
+CLUE Report: An official document containing claims information from past insurance providers.
+CLUE is short for Comprehensive Loss Underwriting Exchange and is generally used in conjunction with an MVR to verify the accuracy of the driving history information that you provided.
+These two reports are normally run prior to the company taking payment and starting a policy.

-Collision Insurance: Collision insurance covers damage to your vehicle in the event of an accident, aka you colliding with another inanimate object, whether that’s a fender-bender or a losing fight with an icy road.
-(It’s the sister-insurance to comprehensive coverage (see below); they’re almost always sold together.)
+Collision insurance: Collision coverage protects against damage to a vehicle in the event of an incident.
+It’s the sister of comprehensive coverage (see below); they’re almost always sold together.

-Comprehensive Insurance (Other than Collision coverage): Comprehensive insurance covers damage to your vehicle in the event of all kinds of unexpected, non-accident-with-another-car types of blunders, including (but not limited to!) weather damage, theft, and fire.
-You may also see this written as "Other than Collision" coverage.
-(It’s the sister insurance to collision coverage (see above); they’re almost always sold together.)
+Comprehensive insurance (other than collision coverage): Comprehensive insurance covers damage to your vehicle in the event of all kinds of unexpected, non-accident-with-another-car types of blunders, including but not limited to weather damage, theft, and fire.
+You may also see this written as "other than collision" coverage.

 Covered loss: This means that the damage caused to your vehicle is covered and will get repaired.
 (Also called covered peril.)